Temporal.PlainTime

 If the calendar property is present, it must be the string 'iso8601' or the ISO 8601 calendar, for future compatibility.

-Any non-object value will be converted to a string, which is expected to be in ISO 8601 format.
+If the value is not an object, it must be a string, which is expected to be in ISO 8601 format.
 If the string designates a date, it will be ignored.
 Time zone or UTC offset information will also be ignored, with one exception: if a string contains a Z in place of a numeric UTC offset, then a RangeError will be thrown because interpreting these strings as a local time is usually a bug.
 Temporal.Instant.from should be used instead to parse these strings, and the result's toZonedDateTimeISO method can be used to obtain a timezone-local date and time.

-The overflow option works as follows, if thing is an object:
+The overflow option works as follows, if item is an object:

-The overflow option is ignored if thing is a string.
+The overflow option is ignored if item is a string.

 NOTE: Although Temporal does not deal with leap seconds, times coming from other software may have a second value of 60.
 In the default constrain mode, this will be converted to 59.
 In reject mode, the constructor will throw, so if you have to interoperate with times that may contain leap seconds, don't use reject.
 However, if parsing an ISO 8601 string with a seconds component of :60, then it will always result in a second value of 59, in accordance with POSIX.